centreon/centreon-documentation/versioned_docs/version-22.04/reporting/available-reports.md

 > - The ETL configuration must include service categories for storage,
 >   otherwise the evolution graphics remain empty.
 > - This report is compatible with the 24x7 time period only.
 This time
->   period must be configured on the menu \"General options \| Capacity
+>   period must be configured on the menu "General options | Capacity
->   statistic aggregated by month \| Live services for capacity statistics
+>   statistic aggregated by month | Live services for capacity statistics
->   calculation\".
+>   calculation".

 ### Hostgroup-Storage-Capacity-2